bruecksen/cireg/README.rst

 CIREG
 =====

-Project that powers the website of the ICIREG project.
+Project that powers the website of the CIREG project.